vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 work.
 They are loosely listed in order of priority, but that importance varies depending on the development cycle.

+It is of course reasonable for individual contributors to skew their workload towards their own affinities, e.g. a RISC-V specialist might want to look a bit more closely to issues only showing up on riscv64.

 #### Transition tracker, NBS

 The [NBS tracker](https://ubuntu-archive-team.ubuntu.com/nbs.html), for "Not